 Agajanian Holdings ("Holdings"), a holder of Series A Preferred Shares of Legacy TOI, entered into arrangements with physicians employed by the TOI PCs to issue RSAs which represent Series A Preferred Shares of Legacy TOI.
-The Legacy TOI RSAs only have performance vesting requirements linked to the sale of the Company's subsidiaries through the vesting date.
+The Legacy TOI RSAs only have performance vesting requirements linked to the sale of the Company so long as the grantee remains continuously and actively employed by the Company's subsidiaries through the vesting date.